Web Resource Last Updated: 16-05-2024

 Travelling east-west or west-east across time zones makes eating and injecting insulin at the right time a more complicated business.
 Do you go by the time in your place of departure or your place of arrival when deciding when to inject?
 What is the best way of changing over from one to the other?

-When there is a time difference between your departure point and your destination, if you use local time to decide when meals and injections are due this will make the time between some of your injections much greater or much less than usual.
+When there is a time difference between your departure point and your destination, using the local time to decide when meals and injections are due will make the time between some of your injections much longer or shorter than usual.
 This can cause you to have too little or too much insulin on board, so there is a risk of your blood glucose level rising or falling dramatically.

-If you inject quick-acting insulin at each meal
+If you are on a “basal/bolus” insulin regimen i.e. you inject quick-acting insulin at each meal and long-acting insulin once a day

-If you are flying east to west, e.g. from London to Mexico City, the time difference of six hours will make the day six hours longer.
-Because of this you will need to take an extra dose of quick-acting insulin four to six hours after your third meal of the day.
-You should eat after this injection.
-Treat it like an extra medium-sized meal.
+If you are flying westwards, e.g. from London to Mexico City, the time difference of six hours will make the day six hours longer.
+Because of this you may find you are eating an additional meal.
+You should simply inject your quick-acting insulin and eat as usual.

 If you take mixed insulin twice a day